salehsultann/Elden-Ring-AFK-Rune-Farming-Macro/README.md

 Q1) How to use the .ahk file?

 For launching the code install AutoHotKey (https://www.autohotkey.com/)  then open the .ahk file once you are near the Palace Approch Ledge-Road site of grace.
-Press F3 and have fun.
+Press F3.

 Q2) How do I get to farming location?